 Egg hunts are better with wine.

 Break out those baskets: Buellton’s River View Park holds the Valley’s largest Easter fête, the 29th Annual Easter Eggstravaganza and Easter Egg Hunt (March 31), also featuring an adult-only version of “the hunt”.
-For kids of all ages, there are activities and games galore, plus Easter crafts, photos with the Easter Bunny and more.
+For kids of all ages, there are activities and games galore, plus Easter crafts, photos with the Easter Bunny, food trucks and more.
 Valley restaurants, event venues, wineries and vineyards will also host egg-and-wine-themed occasions, for both “big” and “little” kids.

 Walk.
 Shop.
 Wine & Dine…